Laura-Novich-OBW/Tool-Chest/AuthoringTools/Paligo.md

 * Supports open standards and extensibility.

 ## `Paligo Disadvantages`
-* There are some bugs and performance issues.
+* Bugs and performance issues have been reported by Paligo users.
 * Limitations in its features and customization.
 * Challenges with translation and localization.
 * Does not have a desktop version or an offline mode.